Return to Index

 - Encourage your child to eat plenty of fruits, vegetables, and whole grains.

 - Choose lean meats.
 Lean cuts of meat (beef, pork, lamb) include round, sirloin, tenderloin, and chuck.
 For poultry, the leanest choice is skinless, white breast meat.
 Be sure to include fish, beans (peas, dried beans, lentils), and tofu in meals as healthy alternatives to meat.

 - Limit foods that are high in cholesterol.

 - Limit foods that are high in saturated or trans fat.

 - Consume nonfat or low-fat milk and dairy products.

 - When cooking, do not use solid fats.
 Instead, use vegetable oil.
-When it comes to buttering bread or corn-on-the-cob, use soft margarine.

 - Avoid foods and drinks with a lot of sugar.
 Encourage your child to drink water.